ARM-software/astc-encoder/README.md

     astcenc

 Invoking the tool with no arguments gives an extensive help message, including usage instructions, and details of all the available command line options.
+A summary of the main encoder options are shown below.

 ## Compressing an image

-Compress an image using the `-c` option:
+Compress an image using the `-cl` \ `-cs` \ `-ch` options.
+For example:

-    astcenc -c example.png example.astc 6x6 -medium
+    astcenc -cl example.png example.astc 6x6 -medium

-This compresses `example.png` using the 6x6 block footprint (3.55 bits/pixel)
-and a `medium` compression speed, storing the compressed output in the linear color space to `example.astc`.
+This compresses `example.png` using the LDR color profile and a 6x6 block footprint (3.55 bits/pixel).
+The `-medium` quality preset gives a reasonable image quality for a relatively fast compression speed.
+The output is stored to a linear color space compressed image, `example.astc`.
+The other modes are `-cs`, which compresses using the LDR sRGB color profile, and `-ch`, which compresses using the HDR color profile.

 ## Decompressing an image

-Decompress an image using the `-d` option:
+Decompress an image using the `-dl` \ `-ds` \ `-dh` options.
+For example:

-    astcenc -d example.astc example.tga
+    astcenc -dh example.astc example.tga

-This decompresses `example.astc` storing the decompressed output to `example.tga`.
+This decompresses `example.astc` using the full HDR feature profile, storing the decompressed output to `example.tga`.
+The other modes are `-dl`, which compresses using the LDR profile, and `-ds`, which decompresses using the LDR sRGB color profile.

 ## Measuring image quality

-Review the compression quality using the `-t` option:
+Review the compression quality using the `-tl` \ `-ts` \ -`th` options.
+For
+example:

-    astcenc -t example.png example.tga
+    astcenc -tl example.png example.tga 5x5 -thorough

-This is equivalent to compressing and then immediately decompressing the image, allowing a visual inspection of the decompression quality.
-In addition this mode also prints out the PSNR quality of the compressed image to the console.
+This is equivalent to using using the LDR color profile and a 5x5 block size to compress the image, using the `-thorough` quality preset, and then immediately decompressing the image and saving the result.
+This can be used to enable a visual inspection of the decompression quality.
+In addition this mode also prints out some image quality metrics to the console.

 ## Experimenting